BaconPancakes7959/musictui/README.md

 | `q`     |Quit|

 ## Troubleshooting
-No songs found — check that music_dir in your config points to the right folder and that it contains .mp3 or other supported files in it or any subfolder. wcwidth or mutagen import error — make sure you installed into the same Python you're running the script with.
-If using a venv, confirm it's activated: which python3 should point inside your .venv folder.
+No songs found — check that `music_dir` in your config points to the right folder and that it contains `.mp3` or other supported files in it or any subfolder.

+`wcwidth` or `mutagen` import error — make sure you installed into the same Python you're running the script with.
+If using a venv, confirm it's activated: `which python3` should point inside your `.venv` folder.

 Colors look wrong — your terminal may not support 256 colors.
-Run echo $TERM — it should say xterm-256color or similar.
+Run `echo $TERM —` it should say `xterm-256color` or similar.
 Most modern terminals support this by default.

-Player exits but mpv keeps playing — this shouldn't happen with the current version, but if it does: pkill mpv.
+Player exits but mpv keeps playing — this shouldn't happen with the current version, but if it does: `pkill mpv`.

-macOS: curses errors — make sure you're using a proper terminal emulator (iTerm2, Alacritty, Ghostty).
+macOS: `curses` errors — make sure you're using a proper terminal emulator (iTerm2, Alacritty, Ghostty).
 The default macOS Terminal.app can have issues with some curses features.